jjasonclark/jjasonclark.com/_posts/2013-05-09-vagrant_going_from_old_and_busted_to_new_hotness.markdown

 permalink: /vagrant_going_from_old_and_busted_to_new_hotness
 ---

-# Vagrant: Going from old and busted, to new hotness

 [Vagrant][1] is an amazing application for helping you manage virtual machines.
 I feel like you are missing out if you haven't started using Vagrant yet.
 I highly recommend it.
 Vagrant helps out by keeping track of several things that you would normally do manually to maintain a VM.
 It does this via the `Vagrantfile` you place in your project's directory and check into source control.
 The file contains two basic parts; all of the meta data that the VM needs boot, and the steps used to provision the VM.

 Vagrant has been out for a while now, so it has gone through several versions already.
 Lately there has been a renewed effort by the creators of Vagrant to add more features.
 In order to support these new features the semantics of the `Vagrantfile` had to change.
 In addition to the must change parts the Vagrant team has also done some changes to the existing parts that make it easier to interact with.